dmto0l2022/flask-mariadb-nginx/nginxwithindex/ReadMe.md

 # Introduction

-This shows how to create a flask app using podman
+This shows how to create a flask app using podman with an index page

 # test with simple hello world flask app